PROLOGUE – 7.6km

 The Scenic One

 Stage 3 takes us through some of the most scenic and iconic routes in the Western Cape as we leave our base in Franschhoek for the last time and journey to the grand finale in Gordon’s Bay.
 Right from the start it’s up and over Franschhoek Pass as a rude early leg-tester.
-Once settled on the other side, a flat and fast section via Villiersdorp takes a southerly aspect into the final Yellow GC section commencing just after the 36 km mark.
-Although losing elevation over the 20km rolling terrain, the road ahead will really test the merit of the GC contenders.
-Over the additional 20km to lunch at Gabrielskloof we gradually lose elevation but there are still a few stings in the tail.
-With a further 85 km of Stage 3 after lunch, however, there is no room for complacency.
+With the pass being the Red Climb section for Stage 3, this will really test those mountain goats in Groups 1 and 2 and is the last opportunity to win points for the Red Climber Jersey.
+Once settled on the other side, a flat and fast section via Villiersdorp takes a southerly aspect into the final Yellow GC section commencing just after the 36km mark.
+10 km of racing over rolling terrain will come down to an all out effort in the last 1km when the road kicks up sharply, truly testing the merit of the GC contenders.
+Lunch at 65 km at Gabrielskloof where some shade and a refuel will be more than needed.
+With a further 76 km of Stage 3 after lunch, however, there is no room for complacency.
 Turning south-west the Ocean calls, but beforehand 40 km of rolling roads beckon and the last Green Sprint at 101km.
 The frenetic nature of this section quickly gives way to the tranquil view of the Indian Ocean as we make the turn along Clarence Drive.
 Breath-taking scenery will provide sufficient distraction as the kilometres whizz by.
-Back to reality at 140km with the day nearing its conclusion, there is nevertheless racing still to be done as the mountain goats seize their last chance for glory and bragging rights.
-A short but sharp, lung-busting climb to the top of the Steenbras Dam awaits the racing groups.
-Returning by the same route back to the coast, the remaining 5 km of Stage 3 rolls gently onwards to the finish and post-race festivities.
+In no time at all Gordon’s Bay will come into view, marking the end of Stage 3 and the beginning of the post-race festivities.
 The stunning Krystal Beach Hotel awaits, where the HotChillee crew will welcome riders!

 FESTIVAL RIDE– 100 km – 881 m